dotnet/docs/docs/framework/wcf/feature-details/transactional-support-in-system-servicemodel.md

 ## In This Section
  [ServiceModel Transaction Attributes](../../../../docs/framework/wcf/feature-details/servicemodel-transaction-attributes.md)
- Describes the two standard <xref:System.ServiceModel> attributes that enable you to configure the behavior of transactions for a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service.
+ Describes the two standard <xref:System.ServiceModel> attributes that enable you to configure the behavior of transactions for a WCF service.

  [ServiceModel Transaction Configuration](../../../../docs/framework/wcf/feature-details/servicemodel-transaction-configuration.md)
  Describes the various configuration settings that can be used to enable transaction for a service.